Artin0123/gemini-image-mcp-server/README.md

 [![smithery badge](https://smithery.ai/badge/@Artin0123/gemini-image-mcp-server)](https://smithery.ai/server/@Artin0123/gemini-image-mcp-server)

+> This is remote server, use [local version](https://github.com/Artin0123/gemini-vision-mcp/tree/local) for local images and videos.

 ## Features

 - Analyze one or more image URLs with a single tool call.
 - Analyze YouTube videos without downloading files locally.
-- Simple configuration: supply an API key and optionally override the Gemini model via a single environment variable.
+- Supply an API key and optionally override the Gemini model via environment variables.
-- **File size limit**: Images are limited to 10 MB to ensure fast processing.
+- **File size limit**: Images are limited to 16 MB to ensure fast processing.
 - **YouTube videos**: No size limit as they are streamed directly by Gemini API.

 ## Installation

 ### Installing via Smithery

-Install the server in Claude Desktop (or any Smithery-compatible client) with:
+Install the server in Claude Desktop:

 ```bash
 npx -y @smithery/cli install @Artin0123/gemini-image-mcp-server --client claude